 2. REVIEW PHOTOGRAPHS: We share the photographs with you and analyze your smile.
 We compare it to what would be considered ideal regarding size, shape, alignment, position, lip contour, and gingival contour.
 If you are interested in pursuing treatment, we move on to step 3.

 3. MODELS: We make models of your teeth and align them on an articulator using a facebow transfer.
 We use this step to orient your models on a machine that duplicates your occlusion.
 Once complete, we send this information to our dental lab to have a diagnostic wax up fabricated.

-4. DIAGNOSTIC WAX UP: Your custom diagnostic wax up is a preview of your smile and a blue print for us a clinicians.
+4. DIAGNOSTIC WAX UP: Your custom diagnostic wax up is a preview of your smile and a blueprint for us clinicians.
 It serves as a template if your treatment involves temporary crowns.
 The models of your teeth are modified by our dental lab and then wax is placed over the prepared model of your teeth.
 Simply put, your model teeth are prepared for restorations and the final restorations are simulated in wax.
-Here were are able to trouble shoot any occlusal issues prior to preparing teeth in your mouth.
+Here were are able to troubleshoot any occlusal issues prior to preparing teeth in your mouth.
 We also create a virtual treatment plan using your photographs.